Motorola Talkabout: Product history

 The Talkabout 250 became one of the most famed walkie talkies during the boom of the walkie-talkie in the late 1990s, before the expansion of cell phones.

 In September 1999, Motorola introduced the TalkAbout T289, with advertized new features being a channel busy indicator and hands-free use.
-In May 2000, FRS two ray radios FR50 and FR60 were lanched.
+In May 2000, FRS two ray radios FR50 and FR60 were launched.

 On August 1, 2000, Motorola introduced the TalkAbout T6300 rugged two-way radio series.
 It has a digital compass, altimeter, barometer, clock, alarm, timer, and gets national weather alerts from NOAA.